 I appreciated the frank discussions at the symposium, about some of the challenges that we new grads might face while pursuing a rewarding career in libraries and the information professions, particularly the presentations on “hope labour.”
 Hope labour is said to be “unpaid or underpaid labour” that people do at work in the hope that it will lead to paid work or workplace recognition.
 Employees engaged in hope labour might:

 - Come in early or leave late, whether these extra hours are expected (and compensated) by the employer or not, with no extra pay for that extra time whether or not the employer knows about it or expects it

 - Pay out of pocket for items to improve the work environment without asking to be reimbursed

-According to presenter Carli Agostino, research shows that this practice is damaging to the profession because it puts some employees at a disadvantage.
+According to presenters Carli Agostino and Amber Allen, research shows that this practice is damaging to the profession because it puts some employees at a disadvantage.
 These disadvantages could include:

 - Employees who are struggling financially not being able to pay for the box of office facial tissue if that is a workplace practice.

 - Employees who are caregivers may find it challenging to either start work extra early to be debriefed at a shift change and/or stay over after closing.

 Agostino and Allen think that employers should ask themselves, “Who is benefiting from this type of labour?”
 Instead of focusing on what can be gained from employees, I suggest that employers reserve some financial resources for the sole purpose of showing employees that they are appreciated, such as budgeting to cover the costs of inviting employees to share a meal.
 The simple act of providing employees with a free meal at work can lead to a major boost in morale and this strategy has been working for companies such as President’s Choice, since they started their #EatTogether Day in 2017.
 I would also advise my fellow colleagues to keep their receipts and ask to be reimbursed if they purchase supplies or treats for the workplace.